ryanwprice/vdes10918/readme.md

 Nielsen, J. (2000), Designing web usability.
 New Riders

 ## Schedule

+**The Schedule has been updated due to the disruption caused by the COVID-19 virus **

 _**Please note**: This schedule may change with advance notice from your instructor._

 **Week 1** – 10th January